arielhr1987/leira-letter-avatar/README.txt

 = Contributors =

-This plugins has been possible thanks to:
+This plugin has been possible thanks to:
 * [Jose Luis Chavez](https://profiles.wordpress.org/jlcd0894/) - Icons, banners and designs
 * [ivankuraev](https://profiles.wordpress.org/ivankuraev/) - Support for russian characters